 Guided Meditation Practices

 Through meditation you will learn to notice, to stand back and to observe instead of being pulled by circumstance, feeling less trapped by particular moods and habitual negative thinking.
 You will develop a fundamental core skill of paying attention, without judgement, noticing what is happening in the present moment in your mind, body and the world around you.
+We will provide access to the recordings.

 Becoming Aware of Your Thought Patterns